 Buttons and controls aren’t showing on Vimeo videos

-Vimeo enables "Tiny Mode" when a Video Block is less than 300 pixels wide or 170 pixels tall.
-Tiny Mode hides buttons and additional information, such as the title, control bar, and the Watch Later/Share buttons.
-To prevent this, visitors can view the Video Block on a larger display.
+Vimeo enables "Tiny Mode" when a video block is less than 300 pixels wide or 170 pixels tall.
+Tiny Mode hides buttons and other information, such as the title, control bar, and the Watch Later/Share buttons.
+To prevent this, visitors can view the video block on a larger display.

 The fullscreen button isn't appearing or working